 What drives greed?
-Of course, there are a number of variables that control an individual’s propensity toward this original sin, but researchers in Switzerland were curious as to whether Testosterone may play a role in people’s propensity to gather power and money.
+Of course, many variables control an individual's propensity toward this original sin, but researchers in Switzerland were curious as to whether Testosterone may play a role in people's tendency to gather power and money.

-This study was released in a research publication known as The Leadership Quarterly, and was authored by researchers from the University of Lausanne in Switzerland.
-The goal of this study was lofty—to figure out exactly what makes people selfish.
-The study was broad, and one of the most interesting aspects of the study related to hormone production.
-They discovered that when individuals were awarded power, those with the most Testosterone had the greatest propensity toward greed and selfishness.
+This study was released in a research publication known as The Leadership Quarterly and was authored by researchers from the University of Lausanne in Switzerland.
+The goal of this study was lofty — to figure out exactly what makes people selfish.
+The study was broad, and one of the most exciting aspects of the survey related to hormone production.
+They discovered that when individuals were awarded power, those with the most Testosterone had the highest propensity toward greed and selfishness.

-Interestingly enough, this held true not only for men, but for women as well.
-Women produce significantly less Testosterone than their male peers—a tenth as much actually—but women that produced more Testosterone than other women were more likely to behave in a selfish manner just like men with more Testosterone.
+Interestingly enough, this held true not only for men but women as well.
+Women produce significantly less Testosterone than their male peers — a tenth as much actually — but women that produced more Testosterone than other women were more likely to behave selfishly just like men with more Testosterone.

 Researchers Have Long Questioned the Root of Greed

 Over the last century, there has been a significant amount of psychological and neurological research regarding how human reason and morality is impacted by power.
-Based on the total body of psychological research in this area, the prevailing hypothesis is that power has a tendency to diminish empathy and increase selfishness because it enhances feelings of emotional detachment and entitlement.
+Based on the total body of psychological research in this area, the prevailing hypothesis is that power tends to diminish empathy and increase selfishness because it enhances feelings of emotional detachment and entitlement.

-To put it briefly, power gets to people’s heads, and makes them think they are better than others.
-Power also leads those that wield it to over-value their own opinions and undervalue those of others, while also making an individual think that he or she is colloquially, above the law.
-One simply has to look back at human history to see how many powerful people performed truly atrocious acts.
+To put it briefly, power gets to people's heads and makes them think they are better than others.
+Power also leads those that wield it to over-value their own opinions and undervalue those of others, while also making an individual think that he or she is colloquial, above the law.
+One merely has to look back at human history to see how many influential people performed truly atrocious acts.

 Little Research has Gone in Evaluating Greed and Selfishness as a Derivative of Hormone Balance